jaredhanson/passport-persona/README.md

 #### Configure Strategy

-The BrowserID authentication strategy authenticates users using an assertion of email address ownership, obtained via the BrowserID JavaScript API.
-The strategy requires a `validate` callback, which accepts an email address and calls `done` providing a user.
+The Persona authentication strategy authenticates users using an assertion of email address ownership, obtained via the [navigator.id](https://developer.mozilla.org/en-US/docs/Web/API/navigator.id) JavaScript API.
+The strategy requires a `verify` callback, which accepts an email address and calls `done` providing a user.

-    passport.use(new BrowserIDStrategy({
+    passport.use(new PersonaStrategy({
         audience: 'http://www.example.com'
       },
       function(email, done) {